Saerdev/DeathCounter/README.md

 You can see the controls in the system try icon tooltip

 NOTE: The tracker will not work correctly if you started the program before you created a character.
-If you did this, simply restart the program and it will update the next time the game autosaves (sitting at a stargazer, switching equipment, dying, etc.)
+If you did this, simply restart the program and it will update the next time the game autosaves (sitting at a stargazer, switching equipment, dying, etc.).
+Currently only works if played through Steam and not the Xbox gamepass

 ## Manual controls